ashvin-mca2025/Project1/README.md

 # project1
-Here the git project starts
+Here the git project conflict
+## new section
+This is a new section for task 3